 Caitlin gave up her hopes of going to the dance.
 She was drying the dishes one evening when she heard a sound by the front door.
 She opened it and looked out into the night, but saw nothing.
 As she was about to close the door, she looked down at the porch illumined from the lamplight in the house, and she noticed the most beautiful pair of shoes she'd ever seen.
 They were so pretty--pretty as the heather of the hill.
 She wondered who could've put them there.
 They fit perfectly!
 Her heart skipped a beat.
 Then the thought came to her: Could it be...could it be him?
 She noted the nails.
 Yes, it must be, as these wee people make shoes.
 It has to be from him.
 What a lovely thing he's done!
 A golden heart, he has.

 With her mother's party dress from the trunk, and the pretty new shoes, she went to the dance, and danced with more grace and beauty than anyone else there.
 And Michael the lad was there, too, and a bit bashfully asked her to dance.
 And not just once.
 He seemed to enjoy stepping to the music with her.

-secret shared only by the leprechaun and Mary Caitlin
+it's a secret shared only by the leprechaun and Mary Caitlin.

 This story is rewritten from one published many years ago, entitled "The Fair Colleen and the Leprechaun," wherein the maiden was named Mary Cathleen, but here named Mary Caitlin.
 The ink drawing was taken from the art that went with it.